Xuan1217/UIVideo/README.md

 12.18 Pengchen Chen: Reformat the video play layout, edit the zoom function

-12.19 Pengchen Chen: F
-ix the bug about the title of the video
+12.19 Pengchen Chen: Fix the bug about the title of the video

 12.19 Xiaokang Ye: Add categories